 Maribor, just across the border in Slovenia, is a charming city known for its wine culture and historical sites, including the Maribor Cathedral and the medieval Maribor Castle.
 The city is also home to the world’s oldest grapevine.

-Travel Time: Reaching Maribor from Graz takes about an hour by car or train.
+Travel Time: About 1 hour by car or train

 Travel Tip: Visit the Old Vine House to see the famous vine and sample some local wine varieties.